-7.1 The following provides an overview of the resources available to the Authority during the year along with the outturn position compared to the budget.
-The tables below show how the revenue activity was financed during the year, highlighting that only around 9.4% of the net funding is from external sources, i.e. New Homes Bonus and other non-ringfenced grants, with the balance of 90.6% coming from council tax and locally retained business rates reflecting the continuing shift from central to local funding.
+6.2 The following provides an overview of the resources available to the Authority during the year along with the outturn position compared to the budget.
+The tables below show how the revenue activity was financed during the year, highlighting that around 20.7% of the net funding is from external sources, i.e. New Homes Bonus and other non-ringfenced grants including Covid support grants, the balance of 79.3% comes from council tax and locally retained business rates reflecting the continuing shift from central to local funding.
 This position is shown net of fees and charges service income and highlighted in the tables on the following page.